Regiss1/CNPJMVC/README.md

 - MVC structure
 - Login implementation
 - Using Sql Server LocalDb from Visual Studio
+- SQL:

-> Creating a Database
+   - Creating a Database

-> Creating a Table
+   - Creating a Table

-> Using Insert, Update, and Delete commands froom runtime
+   - Using Insert, Update, and Delete commands from runtime